ip-num-tools/ristex/README.md

 )
 ```

-Initiate the parse by parsing the first record line
+Initiate the parse by parsing the first record line:
 ```
 scala> (RecordLines.Standard.initParseFirst).parseOnly(input)